CrossFit is EVERYWHERE these days.

 If you have friends or coworkers that enjoy working out, you might have even heard them talking about the newest CrossFit “box” (gym) that just opened up down the street.

 You see CrossFit themed Reebok shoes.
 You see Crossfit on ESPN.
 And you’re wondering:

 “Hey Steve!
 What the hell is CrossFit, and is it for me?”

 If you ARE wondering that, my response is “Wow, I’m good at reading minds.”
 If you WEREN’T wondering that before, you are now…which means I’m good at mind control.

 Anyways…I’ve been talking with Staci (a CrossFit Level 1 Trainer and our head female instructor for our 1-on-1 Coaching Program) about how we couldn’t find a decent “Beginner’s Guide to CrossFit” anywhere on the Internet that wasn’t heavily biased – in either direction.

 On top of that, any time there’s an article that mentions the word CrossFit, a quick trip to the comment section reveals so much support or hatred that it’s almost comical.

 Well, rather than wait for that beginner’s guide to CrossFit resource to get written, I figured why not write it ourselves?
 (Note – if you already worship or loathe CrossFit, this article won’t change your mind.)

 Let’s figure out what CrossFit is, who it’s for, how it works, and if you should join your local CrossFit gym.

-WARNING: At 6,000 words, this is the longest post that has ever appeared on NF.
+WARNING: At 6,000 words, this is the longest post that has appeared on NF to date.
 If you have NO interest in CrossFit, check back in on Monday with your regularly scheduled nerdiness.